attackgoat/jw-basic/README.md

         PRINT changeGlobal()                    ' Prints "1"

+GET (x0, y1) - (x1, y2), arrayname[(index)]
+PUT (x0, y1), (width, height), arrayname[(index)][, actionverb]

+    GET captures a graphics screen image.
+PUT displays an image captured by GET.
+    PUT Defaults to TSET.

+    x0, y0, x1, y1: Any expressions which evaluates to integers.
+    width, height:  Any expressions which evaluates to integers.
+    arrayname:      The name of the array where the image is stored.
+    index:          The integer array index at which storage of the image begins.
+    actionverb:     A keyword indicating how the image is displayed:

+                    Keyword    Action
+                    ═══════    ═════════════════════════════════════════════
+                    AND        Merges stored image with an existing image.
+                    OR         Superimposes stored image on existing image.
+                    PSET       Draws stored image, erasing existing image.
+                    PRESET     Draws stored image in reverse colors, erasing existing image.
+                    XOR        Draws a stored image or erases a previously drawn image while preserving the background,
+                               producing animation effects.
+                    TSET       Draws stored image, preserving background
+                               where the stored image value is 255.

+    Examples:

+        DIM fullScreen@(0 TO (160 * 96) - 1)
+        GET (0, 0) - (159, 95), fullScreen
+        CLS
+        PUT (0, 0), (160, 96), fullScreen

 GOTO [label | line number]

     Jumps directly to a given labelled or numbered line.
 Fun at parties.